NY sues JPMorgan over Bear Stearns mortgage securities

-NEW YORK (Reuters) - New York Attorney General Eric Schneiderman filed a civil fraud lawsuit against JPMorgan Chase & Co (JPM.N) on Monday over mortgage-backed securities packaged and sold by Bear Stearns.
+NEW YORK (Reuters) - New York Attorney General Eric Schneiderman filed a civil fraud lawsuit against JPMorgan Chase & Co (JPM.N) on Monday over mortgage-backed securities packaged and sold by the former Bear Stearns.

 It was the first action to come out of a working group created by President Barack Obama earlier this year to go after wrongdoing that led to the financial crisis.

-JPMorgan noted in its statement that the allegations concern actions by Bear Stearns before the investment bank was acquired by JPMorgan.
+In its statement, JPMorgan noted the allegations concern actions by Bear Stearns before the investment bank was acquired by JPMorgan.

 “The NYAG civil action relates to Bear Stearns, which we acquired over the course of a weekend at the behest of the U.S. Government.
 This complaint is entirely about historic conduct by that entity,” the statement said.

-Schneiderman, a co-chair of the working group, told Reuters on September 20 that his office would take action shortly and that he expected federal authorities to do so as well.
+Schneiderman, a co-chair of the task force, told Reuters on September 20 that his office would take action shortly and that he expected his federal counterparts on the task force to do so as well.

-People familiar with the matter said a federal-state announcement was planned for Tuesday and Schneiderman’s filing the case on Monday appears to have irked his federal colleagues.

-Schneiderman’s lawsuit, filed in New York State Supreme Court in Manhattan, was based on the Martin Act, New York State’s powerful securities fraud statute, which does not require proof of intent to deceive.
+Schneiderman’s lawsuit, filed in New York State Supreme Court in Manhattan, was based on the Martin Act, New York’s state’s powerful securities fraud statute, which does not require proof of intent to deceive.

-Similar cases against other banks will follow, according to a person familiar with the lawsuit.

 The managers were acquitted in a case that still stands as one of the few criminal prosecutions against Wall Street bankers to emerge from the financial crisis.

-Monday’s lawsuit comes in a tumultuous year for JPMorgan and Chief Executive Jamie Dimon.
-Federal authorities are currently investigating a nearly $6 billion trading loss in JPMorgan’s chief investment office.
+Monday’s lawsuit comes in a tumultuous year for JPMorgan and Chief Executive Jaime Dimon.
+Federal authorities are currently investigating a nearly a $6 billion trading loss in JPMorgan’s chief investment loss.
 Last month, U.S. power regulators asked the bank to demonstrate that it did not violate federal regulations by submitting misleading information and omitting facts in dealings with the regulator and California’s electricity grid operator.

 The Residential Mortgage-Backed Securities Working Group was formed to probe the pooling and sale of risky mortgages in the run-up to the 2008 financial crisis.

-Obama, who is scheduled to debate his Republican rival Mitt Romney on Wednesday night, said in January he was creating the group to “hold accountable those who broke the law” and to “help turn the page on an era of recklessness”.
+Obama, who is scheduled to debate his Republican rival Mitt Romney on Wednesday night, said in January he was creating the group to “hold accountable those who broke the law” and “help turn the page on an era of recklessness.”

 The task force includes the Justice Department, the Securities and Exchange Commission, the Department of Housing and Urban Development and the Internal Revenue Service.